vardhans07/vardhans07/README.md

-<p align="left"><b>I'm Rajvardhan, Always learning, always building.
+<p align="left"><b> Always learning, always building.
 I care about how things work and how they feel to real people.It’s not about being perfect it’s about getting better every time.</b></p>

 <!-- This is where the new GIF is added with the same alignment and width -->
 <img align="right" alt="dev" width="400" src="https://res.cloudinary.com/superfolio/image/upload/v1620689979/68747470733a2f2f692e70696e696d672e636f6d2f6f726967696e616c732f63362f33332f63322f63363333633230656465383266306530636564376435373064626533613166332e676966_yjuh2s.gif">